AdamBedel/Arden-Vul/README.md

       - 3 torches, 3 oil flasks, or 3 rations = 1 slot
       - Light/Med/Heavy Armor = 1/2/3 slots packed, or 1/2/2 slots equipped
       - Ammo pouches + quiver = 0 slots (already accounted for with ranged weapons)
-  - Normal Humans: 1 + CON HP, and deal 1d2 + STR damage with weapons.
-Level up at 10 XP.
+  - Normal Humans: 2 + CON HP, and deal 1d2 + STR damage with weapons. -1 to hit with all weapons.
+Level up at 100 XP.
+  - All Illusionist and Necromancy spells are added to the magic-user spell list.
   - Spell Scrolls: can be cast or scribed by an appropriate caster regardless of caster level.
 Scribing a spell to/from a spellbook or scroll takes 8 hours per book/scroll and requires an INT check for each spell.
 This can be attempted once per spell per level (or once per day if Acolyte/Mage).
 Scribing from a scroll destroys it regardless of the outcome.
 Scribing to a scroll costs 100gp per spell level regardless of the outcome.
   - Armor is renamed: chain -> lamellar, plate -> lorica segmentata